Thanksgiving is a major holiday in the US, whether you're heading to a top Thanksgiving getaway destination or to Grandma's house.

 Dating back to 1920, the oldest Thanksgiving parade in the US belongs to Philly.
 It started as the "Gimbel's Thanksgiving Day Parade," named for Gimbel's department stores.
 Nowadays Dunkin' Donuts is the sponsor, along with Philadelphia's Channel 6ABC.
 Look for giant balloons, floats, dance teams, celebrity entertainers, and Santa Claus.

 Chicago's parade started as a Christmas parade during the Great Depression, in 1934.
-The parade features a Tommy Turkey mascot, floats, marching bands, clowns; equestrian units; dance groups and sports teams; Ronald McDonald, and Santa Claus.
+The parade features a Tommy Turkey mascot, floats, marching bands, clowns, equestrian units, dance groups, and sports teams.
 Giant character balloons have been a highlight since 1998.

 Charlotte's annual Thanksgiving Day parade has been held every year since 1947.
-Originally called the "Charlotte Christmas Festival," and later the Belk Carolinas' Carrousel Parade, it's the fourth largest Thanksgiving Day parade in the United States, with over 100,000 people descending on Uptown to join in the fun.
+Previously known as the Belk Carolinas' Carrousel Parade, it's the fourth largest Thanksgiving Day parade in the United States, with over 110,000 people descending on Uptown to join in the fun.

 Tied with Macy's for second-oldest Thanksgiving Day Parade in the US, Detroit's big event dates back to 1924 and has had several sponsors and names over the years.
 The parade takes place in downtown Detroit and has balloons, floats, clowns, bands and an appearance by Santa Claus.
 The pre-show features musical entertainment.
 Check the official website for opportunities to buy grandstand seats.